-Fund name Brief description of fund, its investment objectives, and risk indicator Estimated annual fund charges (p.a. of the investment option's net asset value, including estimated in-fund costs) Current From 1 April 2024 Aggressive Fund The Aggressive Fund target asset allocations are 90% in growth assets and 10% in income assets.
-Its objective is to achieve a high level of real returns over the medium to long term, accepting that the returns may be subject to significant short term variations.
-Risk indicator1 Image: Potentially lower returns Potentially higher returns 1 2 3 4 5 6 7 Image: Lower risk Higher risk Higher risk Image: Potentially lower risk Image: Potentially lower risk 0.38% 0.36%
+Fund name Brief description of fund, and risk indicator its investment objective tives, Estimated annual fund charges (p.a. of the investment option's net asset value, including estimated in-fund costs) Aggressive Fund The Aggressive Fund targe growth assets and 10% in its objective is to achieve a the medium to long term, assubject to significant short to restance.
+Risk indicator1 Potentially lower returns 1 2 3 Lower risk ncome assets. high level of real returns ccepting that the returns rns over ns may be urns ▶ 7